 One demo they built was an enhanced warehouse management project.
 It showcased autonomous freight trains, which leverage artificial intelligence (AI) to navigate the production hall for active loading and unloading of equipment.

 This planning process typically took place in a 2D spreadsheet, making it difficult to envision the end result and optimize routing.
 With a virtual environment using Unity and SAP S/4HANA, its intelligent ERP system, SAP can improve stakeholder understanding and ensure optimal route planning.

 The team’s lighthouse application is SAP Future Office, which is integrated with SAP CoPilot, its digital voice assistant for enterprise.
 It enables SAP customers to use its software, such as SAP Ariba, in a shared mixed reality experience using HoloLens 2 and iPads, and create virtual roundtables for business collaboration and decision-making.

 “Unity provides maximum flexibility in interactive content development and deployment,” said Schleier.
 “Because it supports so many platforms, we can be device-independent and build applications for Microsoft HoloLens 2, Oculus Quest, iOS devices, and more.
 Many of our customers have heavily invested in acquiring hundreds of these devices for their workforce, so knowing that Unity has this covered gives us one less thing to worry about.”

 Unity is the leading platform for creating content for augmented reality and virtual reality applications, and powers 90% of head-worn AR experiences.
-Get started today using Unity Pro, or check out more customer stories in our eBook: The Incredible Impact of Enterprise AR & VR.
+Get started today using Unity Industrial Collection, or check out more customer stories in our eBook: The Incredible Impact of Enterprise AR & VR.